ibratabian17/YouLyPlus/readme.md

 ## 🌟 Why YouLy+?

-YouTube Music is great for listening, but its default lyrics are just static, plain text.
-YouLy+ completely transforms this by injecting a rich, interactive, and beautifully animated karaoke-style experience directly into the YouTube Music interface.
+YouTube Music & Tidal are great for listening, but their default lyrics are often just static, plain text.
+YouLy+ completely transforms this by injecting a rich, interactive, and beautifully animated karaoke-style experience directly into the player interface.

 It's lightweight, fully open-source, and designed to make your music sessions more engaging and fun.

 ## ✨ Features

-YouLy+ is packed with features designed to enhance your YouTube Music lyrics experience:
+YouLy+ is packed with features designed to enhance your lyrics experience:

 ### 🎤 Core Lyrics Experience

 -   **Advanced Synchronized Lyrics:** Enjoy real-time, accurately synced lyrics with line-by-line highlighting.
--   **Word-by-Word Highlighting:** Dive into an immersive karaoke-style experience with precise word highlighting.
+-   **Word-by-Word Highlighting:** Immersive karaoke-style experience with precise word highlighting.
--   **Official Subtitle Fallback:** Automatically uses YouTube's official subtitles if synced lyrics aren't available.
+-   **Official Subtitle Fallback:** Automatically uses official subtitles if synced lyrics aren't available.
 -   **Multiple Providers:** Choose where your lyrics come from!
-YouLy+ can get lyrics from popular sources like Lyrics+ (KPoe) and LRCLIB, or even a source you set up yourself.
-You can also arrange the order of built-in sources (like Musixmatch, Apple Music, etc.) to use your favorites first.
+Works seamlessly for both YouTube Music and Tidal.
--   **Native Integration:** Replaces default YouTube Music lyrics with custom, interactive elements.
+-   **Native Integration:** Replaces default lyrics panel with custom, interactive elements.
 Click-to-seek, scroll to find lines, and more!

 ### 🌐 Translation & Romanization